Chapter 3 Extra Practice

 2009 12 90.82

-3. Does the higher cost of tuition translate into higher-paying jobs?
+3. Does higher cost of tuition translate into higher-paying jobs?
 The table lists the top ten colleges based on mid-career salary and the associated yearly tuition costs.
 Construct a scatter plot of the data.
 Note that tuition is the independent variable and salary is the dependent variable.

-School Mid-Career Salary (in thousands) Yearly Tuition
+School Mid-career salary (in thousands) Yearly tuition

 Princeton 137 28,540